-This means wearing clothing that covers your skin, a wide-brimmed hat and sunglasses.
-You will also need to apply sunscreen with a high SPF to prevent sunburn.
-However, some people with lupus are not sun-sensitive and do not need to take extra precautions.
+You'll also need to apply sunscreen with a high SPF to prevent sunburn.
+However, some people with lupus aren't sun-sensitive and don't need to take extra precautions.

 Non-steroidal anti-inflammatory drugs (NSAIDs)

-Non-steroidal anti-inflammatory drugs (NSAIDs) are a common painkilling medication that reduces inflammation in the body.
-If you experience joint or muscle pain as a result of SLE, you may be prescribed a NSAID to help ease your symptoms.
+Non-steroidal anti-inflammatory drugs (NSAIDs) are common painkillers that reduce inflammation in the body.
+If you experience joint or muscle pain as a result of SLE, you may be prescribed an NSAID to help ease your symptoms.

 You can buy some NSAIDs, such as ibuprofen, over the counter.
 These NSAIDs may be suitable if your joint or muscle pain is mild.
-For more severe pain, you will need stronger medication prescribed by your GP.
+For more severe pain, you'll need stronger medication prescribed by your GP.